jyong25/Yong_Portfolio/README.md

 Data Science Major

-My goals, honestly, are to be happy and successful no matter what I do and just enjoy life
+My goals, honestly, are to be happy and successful in everything that I do and just enjoy life because you only get one

 # Course List
 ## Sophomore Year
 Introduction to Data Science - An introduction showing what Data Science is and what you can do with a Data Science degree.

 Introduction to Philosophy - An introduction into philosophy and a look into the greatest minds that shaped the world as we know it today.